tctien342/my-linux-conf/README.md

 # My linux configuration

-+ Using i3 as workspace + compton for transparent background
-+ Nvim config for Typescript + ReactJS and NodeJS
++ Nvim config for Typescript + ReactJS, Rust and SOL with full Lua as base
 + Using alacritty as IDE
 + Tmux workspace